Presidency of Dwight D. Eisenhower: Modern Republicanism

-Eisenhower's approach to politics was described by contemporaries as "modern Republicanism," which occupied a middle ground between the liberalism of the New Deal and the conservatism of the Old Guard of the Republican Party.
+Eisenhower's approach to politics was described by contemporaries as "modern Republicanism", which occupied a middle ground between the liberalism of the New Deal and the conservatism of the Old Guard of the Republican Party.
 A strong performance in the 1952 elections gave Republicans narrow majorities in both chambers of the 83rd United States Congress.
 Led by Taft, the conservative faction introduced numerous bills to reduce the federal government's role in American life.
 Although Eisenhower favored some reduction of the federal government's functions and had strongly opposed President Truman's Fair Deal, he supported the continuation of Social Security and other New Deal programs that he saw as beneficial for the common good.
 Eisenhower presided over a reduction in domestic spending and reduced the government's role in subsidizing agriculture through passage of the Agricultural Act of 1954, but he did not advocate for the abolition of major New Deal programs such as Social Security or the Tennessee Valley Authority, and these programs remained in place throughout his tenure as president.

 Republicans lost control of Congress in the 1954 mid-term elections, and they would not regain control of either chamber until well after Eisenhower left office.
 Eisenhower's largely nonpartisan stance enabled him to work smoothly with the Speaker of the House Sam Rayburn and Senate Majority Leader Lyndon Johnson.
+Eisenhower was the last President to veto over 100 bills and only two of these vetoes were overridden, both towards the end of his second term.
 Though liberal members of Congress like Hubert Humphrey and Paul Douglas favored expanding federal aid to education, implementing a national health insurance system, and directing federal assistance to impoverished areas, Rayburn and Johnson largely accepted Eisenhower's relatively conservative domestic policies.
 In his own party, Eisenhower maintained strong support with moderates, but he frequently clashed with conservative members of Congress, especially over foreign policy.
 Biographer Jean Edward Smith describes the relationship between Rayburn, Johnson, and Eisenhower:

 Fiscal policy and the economy

 Eisenhower was a fiscal conservative whose policy views were close to those of Taft— they agreed that a free enterprise economy should run itself.
 Nonetheless, throughout Eisenhower's presidency, the top marginal tax rate was 91 percent—among the highest in American history.
 When Republicans gained control of both houses of the Congress following the 1952 election, conservatives pressed the president to support tax cuts.
 Eisenhower however, gave a higher priority to balancing the budget, refusing to cut taxes "until we have in sight a program of expenditure that shows that the factors of income and outgo will be balanced."
 Eisenhower kept the national debt low and inflation near zero; three of his eight budgets had a surplus.

-Eisenhower built on the New Deal in a manner that embodied his thoughts on efficiency and cost-effectiveness.
-He sanctioned a major expansion of Social Security by a self-financed program.
-He supported such New Deal programs as the minimum wage and public housing—he greatly expanded federal aid to education and built the Interstate Highway system primarily as defense programs (rather than a jobs program).
-In a private letter, Eisenhower wrote: